FilippoVissani/Pizza-Delivered-Quickly/README.md

 Determine how many factories will be needed and their location.

 - Business value:
-  - Optimize factory locations to make delivery more efficient
+  - Optimize factory locations to make delivery more efficient.
 - Assumptions:
-  - Availability of the geographic data
+  - Availability of the geographic data.
-  - Availability of the modeling tool
+  - Availability of the modeling tool.
 - Risks and obstacles
-  - Features and requirements are not clearly defined
+  - Features and requirements are not clearly defined.
-  - There is not a clear vision for the solution
+  - There is not a clear vision for the solution.
-  - High possible cost for system implementation
+  - High possible cost for system implementation.

 #### Order Entry

 - Business value
-  - Automation of order placement
+  - Automation of order placement.
 - Assumptions
-  - Possibility of reusing existing commercial software
+  - Possibility of reusing existing commercial software.
 - Risks and obstacles
-  - The single location that receives telephone orders can be a bottleneck and a single point of failure
+  - The single location that receives telephone orders can be a bottleneck and a single point of failure.

 #### Order Submit
-Assign the order to a store, factory or pizza van
+Assign the order to a store, factory or pizza van.
 - Business value
-  - Automation of order transmission
+  - Automation of order transmission.
 - Risks and obstacles
-  - Requirements are not clearly defined
+  - Requirements are not clearly defined.
-  - The logistics are not clear
+  - The logistics are not clear.
 - Note
   - This subsystem can be part of the Order Entry subsystem.
   This could simplify the design of the whole system.

 #### Logistics
-Manage the delivery of an order through a van
+Manage the delivery of an order through a van.
 - Business value
   - Increment the efficiency of order delivery.
-This is directly connected to the Project Goal
+This is directly connected to the Project Goal.
 - Assumptions
-  - It's possible to track the vans in real time
+  - It's possible to track the vans in real time.
 - Risks and obstacles
-  - The complexity of determining the right van is high
+  - The complexity of determining the right van is high.

 #### Routing
+Subsystem used by vans to determine the best route to a destination.
 - Business value
+  - Make transit easier and more efficient.
 - Assumptions
+  - Van pilots are used to this kind of systems.
+  - Street traffic and status is updated regularly and possibly real-time.
 - Risks and obstacles
+  - There are no significant obstacles since there are many GPS technologies already available on the market.

 #### Inventory Management

 - Business value
+  - Automation of item management.
+  - Decrease the risk of human error.
+  - Produces data that can be utilized later in some data science applications.
 - Assumptions
-- Risks and obstacles
+  - There are COTS software solutions suitable for this subsystem already available in the market.

 ### Success Criteria